ksaur/schema_update/lazyupdredis/README.md

 When the user requests an update and provides the DSL file, Lazy Update Redis generates the update functions and information to be loaded as a dynamic module.

-The actual generated code is discussed in full in this <a href ="../tests/example/README.md">readme</a>.
+The actual generated code is shown in full in this <a href ="../tests/example/">directory</a>.
 Here is the basic idea about how the generated module is used:
 ```python
 # generated module myupdate.py